 Experience Colorado like the early explorers did, when horses were the fastest way to get from point A to point B. Even today, there are many hidden places in that state that a cushy SUV can’t take you.
 From iconic landmarks hidden deep in Colorado’s public lands to rocky vistas above the Continental Divide, the list of possibilities for you and your four-hoofed buddy are endless.

-Colorado horseback riding outfitters offer quick day rides and packed multi-day adventures, where every ride is an unforgettable trip into the backcountry — and the cowboy lifestyle that Colorado is famous for.
+Colorado horseback riding outfitters offer quick day rides and packed multi-day adventures, where every ride is an unforgettable trip into the backcountry — and where guests can enjoy the cowboy lifestyle that Colorado is famous for.
 Popular with many outfitters are cowboy breakfast rides, rewarding early risers with sizzling skillets and fresh-brewed coffee.

 1. Rocky Mountain National Park